Tendering for a Forest Enterprise Deer Control Licence

 Know where to look

 Keep your eye on the tenders page of the Forestry Commission (FC) website – The easiest way to find the relevant page is to click here.
-Use the tab on the left of the page to view all tenders currently available in England, Scotland and Wales.

 The BASC Deer Stalker Fast Track electronic newsletter will keep you informed of important news and events relevant to deer stalking such as any available stalking leases.
 To ensure you are signed up to receive Fast Track newsletters, please visit the members’ area of the BASC website and click on the My Preferences link.
 Alternatively, you can contact the game and deer management team on 01244 573019 for assistance.